thesephist/shelf.page/FEEDBACK.md

 - The directory structure thing is super obvious, super nice and easy to work with.
 The `app-index` seems a little inelegant but otherwise, really intuitive.
 - The per-directory `README` is really nice, but hard to discover and navigate.
 I'd consolidate into one README at the top of the project?
 - What's `flashErrors`?
+- Documentation about `data-*`
+    - This was honestly pretty tough to figure out from documentation.
+    - I was thinking "I need this piece of data on the page to have this behavior.
+What collection of tags do I need?" and the documentation wasn't very helpful.

 ## Feature set